cyclone-games/picasso/readme.md

      }
 `);

-// Initialize the pair of shaders as our "default" program renderer.initialize('default', [ fragmentShader, vertexShader ]);
+// Initialize the pair of shaders as our "default" program (the name can be anything) renderer.initialize('default', [ fragmentShader, vertexShader ]);

+// Assign values to an attribute -- specifically, setting position to x 32, y 32 renderer.setAttribute('a_position', [ 32, 32 ]);

+// Assign values to a uniform -- specifically, setting the resolution renderer.setUniform('u_resolution', [ canvas.width, canvas.height ]);

 // Render an object to WebGL
 renderer.render(/* TODO */);